Create a special moon garden — a sort of secret garden — that is only for you, your family, and your closest friends to

 - Illumination – Set off your moon garden with beautiful solar lights!
 These delicate accent lights accentuate your moon garden flowers, creating a peaceful space for you to enjoy in the dark.

-Whatever you decide to plant as moon garden flowers, we hope you enjoy your special outdoor space!
+Whatever you decide to plant, we hope you enjoy your special outdoor space!

-Let’s chat all about it in the comments below – we’d love to hear about your moon garden and the flowers you chose for it, or any other moon garden plants!
+Let’s chat all about it in the comments below – we’d love to hear about your garden and the flowers you chose for it, or any other moon garden plants!
 Feel free to ask questions, too!